Electronics Software Engineer

 The Role

-Design and develop analogue and digital electronic circuits
+• Design and develop analogue and digital electronic circuits.

-Proven embedded software development experience (C/C++ preferred)
+• Proven embedded software development skills (C/C++ preferred).

-Hands-on experience with microcontrollers and system integration
+• Hands-on experience with microcontrollers and system integration.

-British passport (required for security clearance)
+• A British passport (required for security clearance).

 Related Jobs